-From start-up to scale-up, the rise of VU.CITY has been a seemingly quick one, but of course the platform is the product of decades of valuable experience from its founders.
-Taking complicated issues and shifting from tech-heavy language towards more visual representations will not only change how the industry approaches development, but give people a much clearer understanding how their local areas might change.
+From start-up to scale-up, the rise of VU.CITY has been a seemingly quick one, but of course, the platform is the product of decades of valuable experience from its founders.
+Taking complicated issues and shifting from tech-heavy language towards more visual representations will not only change how the industry approaches development but give people a much clearer understanding of how their local areas might change.

 Our work with Colouring London is the first step to making sure the community has an authoritative voice in this conversation.

-That Innovate UK are able to see the same value in VU.CITY as we do is greatly encouraging, and we’re hugely excited to be designing and building our app in partnership with Colouring London, who will supply their crowdsourced data to allow for a game-changing moment in how information is shared using such technology.
+That Innovate UK can see the same value in VU.CITY, as we do, is greatly encouraging, and we’re hugely excited to be designing and building our app in partnership with Colouring London, who will supply their crowdsourced data to allow for a game-changing moment in how information is shared using such technology.